No-Fault Insurer’s Payment of Car Accident Victim’s Attorney Fees

 Attorneys’ fees, authorization, charge against insurer, allowance to insurer; offset against benefits; judgment against claimant

-This No-Fault statute sets the requirements for when attorney fees will be awarded in a lawsuit for outstanding No-Fault benefits that have not been paid by an insurance company.
-This law, with MCL 500.3142 regarding payment of penalty interest, is generally used by lawyers hired by people who have brought a lawsuit against their own insurance company for refusing to pay No-Fault (PIP) benefits, or improperly denying payment of No-Fault benefits.
+This law – along with MCL 500.3142 regarding payment of penalty interest – is generally used by lawyers hired by people who have brought a lawsuit against their own insurance company for refusing to pay No-Fault (PIP) benefits, or for improperly denying payment of No-Fault benefits.

 In practice, as lawyer attorney fees and penalty interest are only awarded as the result of a trial judgment or verdict, these sanctions are rarely awarded.
 Insurance companies in Michigan that wrongfully refuse to pay No-Fault benefits will often agree to pay the full outstanding claims on the eve of trial.